 4.)
 Make a Difference

 Start a local initiative!
 Make a difference in your community by kickstarting your own program or newsletter for others to benefit from.

 5.)
 National Bullying Prevention Month

 Get ready for October, which is National Bullying Prevention Month.
 Activities occur every week during October that many schools use to offer awareness and prevention.

 6.)
 Make a Wristband

-You could even show support year-round by wearing a custom-made anti-bullying wristband!
-Go to Rapid Wristbands and order yours today!
+You could even show support year-round by wearing a custom rubber wristband with a message!
+Go to Rapid Wristbands and order your anti-bullying wristband today!